koding/koding/docs/docs/creating-a-digitalocean-stack/index.md

 ![initialize stack][10]

 9. You can choose to share your own Digital Ocean **Access Token** with your team, this is useful in case you want to have all instances created by your team to be under your Digital Ocean account.
-If you agree, keep the share credentials check box ticked, if not, make sure to uncheck this option.
-Then click **Share With The Team** to share your stack.
+If you agree, keep the "share the credentials" check box ticked, if not, make sure to uncheck this option.
+Then click **Share With The Team** to share your stack with your team.

 ![Share credentials?][11]

-10. Now it's time to build our stack.
-You will see the first message displayed in the Build Stack is what we entered earlier in our Readme tab when creating the stack.
+10. Now it's time to build our VMs.
+You will see a message displayed in the Build Stack window, this is what we earlier added to our Readme tab when creating the stack.
 Click **Next**

 ![Build VM Read me][12]